-SOURCE is a daily online newsletter for CSU-related event listings, news, information, and announcements.
+SOURCE is the news website of CSU, with an email newsletter that appears three times per week.
 For more information, go to source. colostate.edu.
 Also check out the Events @ Colorado State calendar for highlights of upcoming events open to the CSU community.
-For more information, go to calendar.colostate.edu.
+For more information, go to calendar. colostate.edu

-SCHOOL OF MUSIC, THEATRE, AND DANCE
+NO-CHARGE TICKETS TO CSU MUSIC, THEATRE, AND DANCE EVENTS!

-Full-fee paying students (enrolled in six or more credits) can receive one (1) no-charge ticket to all music, theater, and dance department events at the UCA.
-Tickets are available online at csuartstickets.com, by phone at (970) 491-2787, or in person at the UCA Ticket Office, both in advance or at the door.

-A valid RAMCard must be presented for ticket redemption, and tickets are not transferable.
-Tickets are limited to one per student for each performance/ series of a production.
-Space is limited and available on a first come, first served basis.
-Excludes Classical Convergence and community produced events.
+Full-fee paying students (enrolled in six or more credits) can receive one no-charge ticket to all music, theater, and dance department events at the University Center for the Arts (limit one for each performance/series of production).
+Tickets are available online at csuartstickets.com, by phone at (970)-491-2787, or in person at the UCA Ticket Office.
+A valid RAMCard must be presented, and tickets are not transferable.
+Space is limisted and available on a first come, first served basis.
+Excludes Classical Convergence Series and other communityproduced events.
 For questions or more information, please email the box office at csuarts@colostate.edu.